hjerpbakk/AspNetCoreWorkshop/README.md

 - Use the `HighScoreManager` in `game_manager.js`.

 ## Part 2: Local machine ain't good enough

+- Change the `highScoreEndpoint` in `HighScoreManager` to [http://localhost/api/highscore](http://localhost/api/highscore).
+- Create a `Dockerfile` to build and then contain the application
+- Create a `.dockerignore` file to copy the minimum needed files to the build context
+- Run `docker build -t dips/workshop .` to build the docker imager
+- Run `docker run -p 80:80 dips/workshop` to run the app through in container

 ## Part 3: Divide and conquer